Spider-Man: Reign: Plot

-Spider-Man is cornered by the Sinner Six, and Kraven rips his mask off, disheartening the crowd when they realize their hero is an old, defeated man.
-His life is saved at the last moment by a deceased Doctor Octopus, whose final command to his tentacles cause them to show Peter three grave-markers: those of Mary Jane Watson-Parker, May Parker, and Ben Parker.
+Spider-Man is cornered by the Sinner Six but does not fight back.
+Kraven rips his mask off, further disheartening the crowd when they realize their hero is an old, defeated man.
+He is saved at the last moment by a deceased Doctor Octopus, whose final command to his still active tentacles cause them to bring Peter to three grave-markers: those of Mary Jane, Aunt May, and Uncle Ben forcing him to confront his despair.